pymc-devs/pymc.io/blog/blog_gsoc_2023.md

      - Meet, communicate, and learn from  the other devs of the Bambi library.
      - To merge all three of my project deliverables on time.

 1. __What are your career goals?
-How do you see the GSoC program moving you towards them?__
+How do you see the internship program moving you towards them?__

      One of my career goals is to work at a company where we not only utilize open source probabilistic programming (and related) libraries, but are allocated a certain percentage of resources (time and money) to further develop and improve *those* libraries.